 - 1. FY2018 average occupancy of 98.1% versus FY2017 of 97.1%.
 Addition of new floors at Aickin and Castan Chambers. - 2.
-New floors in Aickin and Castan Chambers.
 One off consulting costs.
 Staff restructure and CEO recruitment.
 IT network improvements. - 3.
 Increased borrowings to part fund new floors at Aickin and Castan Chambers. - 4.
 Decrease in taxes paid due to drop in taxable profit. - 5.
-Setting up of new serviced office business. - 6.
+Purchase of Redmon Group's Queen Street serviced office business (now known as Opus Workspaces Pty Ltd.) - 6.
 Investment in new floor fit-outs and IT network infrastructure - 7.
 Investment in owned properties. - 8.
-Additional borrowings to part fund new floors at Aickin and Castan Chambers. - Dividend paid to the Victorian Bar Inc - 10.
+Additional borrowings to part fund new floors at Aickin and Castan Chambers. - 9.
+Dividend paid to the Victorian Bar Inc. - 10.
 Includes \$4m of borrowings not yet spent.